Ayanghosh-agno/healthbay/README.md

 > 3. **Develop**: think up solutions to the problem.
 > 4. **Deliver**: pick the best solution and build that.

-We utilized design tools like [**Figma**](https://www.figma.com/file/p8VXBK0JBCo2jRClIqXoQi/Health-Bay) & Photoshop to protoype our designs and design palette before doing any coding.
+We utilized design tools like [**Figma**](https://www.figma.com/file/p8VXBK0JBCo2jRClIqXoQi/Health-Bay) & Photoshop to prototype our designs and design palette before doing any coding.
 Through this, we are able to get iterative feedback so that we spend less time re-writing code.

 ![figma-prototype](https://i.postimg.cc/Qtwky07c/figma-prototype.png)